 - f.
 Prepare records of payments for goods and services - g.
-Discuss the applicability of relevant regulations on the identification and treatment of illegal payments/ expenditures such as nugatory, improperlyvouched and nonvouched expenditures. - 7.1.10.
-Non-Vote Accounts and Public Stores Learners will be able to: - a.
+Discuss the applicability of relevant regulations on the identification and treatment of illegal payments/ expenditures such as nugatory, improperly vouched and nonvouched expenditures.

+7.1.10.
+Non-Vote Accounts and Public Stores

+- a.
 Explain the suspense accounts - b.
 Explain the advances accounts and their types - c.
 Explain the Imprest account and theirtypes - d.
 Explain the deposit account - e.
 Explain the special funds accounts - f.
 Explain the importance, relevance and applicability of non vote accounts inpublic sector - g.
 Identify differences between the allocated and unallocated stores - h.
 Explain the stores checks and condemnation of unserviceable stores. - i.
-Identify the procedures handing and taking over of stores - 7.1.11.
-Losses of Government Money and Property Learners will be able to: - a.
+Identify the procedures handing and taking over of stores

+7.1.11.
+Losses of Government Money and Property

+- a.
 Identify the relevant provisions of the law relating to losses. - b.
 Identify and explain the types of lossesin relation to Government money and property. - c.
 Explain large and unusual losses. - d.
 Identify the procedures used to report and account for losses. - e.
-Record accounting entries for losses. - 7.1.12.
+Record accounting entries for losses.

+7.1.12.
 Annual Financial Statements and Accounts -under IPSASs and Public Finance Act a.
 Identify the relevant provisions of the lawand applicable accounting standards.